 Some researchers estimate that tens of millions of evangelical believers have stopped active involvement in a community of believers.
 You may find the “12 Reasons” why some believers are actively “unchurching” informative as to why your friends or relatives are no longer part of the traditional church scene.
 My article “The Church In Transition” addresses why the institutional church may have a blind spot about how we “do” church and why it results in so many dropping out from boredom.
 In a nutshell, believers need exposure to not only pastoral ministry, but apostolic and prophetic graces to go onto maturity and find spiritual employment in the kingdom of God.

-However on an individual level, some of this apparent lack of passion and zeal for God may be a maturity thing; a realignment of our kinetic, youthful activity to a more balanced and educated approach to God.
-Perhaps a more knowledgeable understanding of the Gospel of Grace and the finished work of Christ reduces the amount of striving in our lives.
-In other words we are no longer driven by the condemnation of the Law and the fear-based, performance trap that comes with it.
+However, on an individual level, some of this apparent lack of passion and zeal for God may be a maturity thing; a realignment of our kinetic, youthful activity to a more balanced and educated approach to God.
+Perhaps a fuller understanding of the Gospel of Grace and the finished work of Christ reduces the amount of striving in our lives.
+In other words, we are no longer driven by the condemnation of the Law and the fear-based, performance trap that comes with it.
 For more about the Grace Movement you may want to see “In The Year 2023”.

 The following heart issues address some of the wrong thinking that hinder or hurt us on our own spiritual journey that we often are unaware of.